Why Coillte Nature?

 As Ireland’s largest landowner, we have a unique responsibility to manage our estate in a way that meets the needs of today’s society while protecting it for future generations.

-Coillte manages 80% of its lands FSC® standards to produce timber crops that support a low-carbon economy.
+Coillte manages about 80% of its lands primarily to produce timber crops that support a low-carbon economy.
 Thousands of people across Ireland are employed in sawmills and timber processing plants, where they produce long-lasting wood products like roof joists, fences and panel boards that lock that carbon up in our homes, offices, farms and gardens.

 The remaining 20% of Coillte’s lands are managed with biodiversity as the primary objective.
 These areas comprise bogs, fens, limestone pavement and uplands, to native forests, mixed forests, conifer forests and scrub, and we have restored some of Ireland's rarest habitats, including 3,200 hectares of ecologically valuable peatlands and 2,400 hectares of rare native forests on our estate.